 These are some of the most notable resi sales in NYC this week

-Source: A TRD analysis of public records filed with the New York City Department of Finance from July 15 to July 19.
+Source: A TRD analysis of public records filed with the New York City Department of Finance and news sources from June 10 to 14.